BODY PSYCHOTHERAPY EDUCATION & TRAINING

-The training is a four year, part time training and there are four x four day workshops per academic year with reading, homework and practise sessions in between.
-The cost of the training is $4,800 per year (payable in four instalments).
-Additional costs are twenty (20) individual therapy session per year with a body psychotherapist, required reading book list and ten supervision sessions in year 3.
+The training is a three year, part time training and there are four x three day workshops per academic year with reading, homework and sometimes, webinars in between.
+The cost of the training is $4,800 per year (payable in four installments).
+Additional costs are sixteen (16) individual therapy session per year with a body psychotherapist, required reading book list and ten supervision sessions in year 3.

 Classes are held at: 17a Bishop Street, Kelvin Grove, Brisbane.